AlphaPhunk

 Sup folks I'm new here.
 This is a fantastic forum with lots of talent!
 Anyways I wanted to start a discussion about "sampling".
 I think sampling is a lot more broad than folks think.
 A sample is generally described as a piece of a previously recorded music, but is that really all?

 In my opinion we sample EVERYTHING!
 Those drum kits you used were played and recorded.
 So were the sounds on some of those synthesizers and loop packs.
 On a more broad scale, the conventions used to make the beats we do came from somewhere!
 None of us really created Hip Hop, we just contribute to it, using equipment (hardware and software) and instruments.
 In essence "sample free" doesn't actually mean that, it means I just can't be held financially liable for the song I just created!
-We should try and remove the stigmas associated with sampling and just free ourselves to create.
+We should try and remove the stigmas associated with sampling and just free ourselves to create.:cool:

 Thoughts or opinions?

 In my opinion we sample EVERYTHING!
 Those drum kits you used were played and recorded.
 So were the sounds on some of those synthesizers and loop packs.
 On a more broad scale, the conventions used to make the beats we do came from somewhere!
 None of us really created Hip Hop, we just contribute to it, using equipment (hardware and software) and instruments.
 In essence "sample free" doesn't actually mean that, it means I just can't be held financially liable for the song I just created!
-We should try and remove the stigmas associated with sampling and just free ourselves to create.
+We should try and remove the stigmas associated with sampling and just free ourselves to create.:cool:

 Thoughts or opinions?